Archived Newsletters - DO YOU HAVE CONTROL OF YOUR EMOTIONS ON THE GOLF COURSE? :

 My physical trainer is an avid golfer who regularly plays with a friend who is a scratch player.
 My PT told me about his last round where he was even par when his friend mentioned how well he was playing.
 His game went immediately south and he didn't know why.
 His ego was triggered by what his friend thought of his game and he struggled with the fear of not being able to keep it going.

 Control of your emotions is the most important part of your mental game.

 All golfers experience many emotions on the golf course.
 Emotions come from the thoughts in your head.
 Every time you experience an unpleasant emotion, it is a signal to change your thinking and enhance your self-worth.
-Here are some affirmations to change the way you think about how you play the game of golf so you won’t develop an emotional block.
+Here are some ways you can change the way you think about how you play the game of golf so you won't develop a mental block.

 Play "in the zone" with Joan

 Entrain Your Heart & Mind for Peak Performances